 After you have found your baseline fitness level, you can now build out your personalized workout planner.
 According to American College of Sports Medicine, an individual should work out 150 minutes per week at a moderate intensity in order to be healthy (1).
 It’s important to note that you want to be balanced in your approach so that you’re at least exercising each major muscle group evenly to avoid overuse of specific joints.

 Therefore, you should split your days in a few different ways, but the key is that you do so in a way that fits your lifestyle.
 That means if you can only exercise three days per week, then you would split each exercise session up into 50 minutes each.
 Another option would be to do five days per week at 30 minutes a piece, but it’s really based on your lifestyle and what works best for you.
 I highly recommend that you allow each body part to rest at least 36-48 hours before exercising it again.
+For those of you that are squat enthusiasts, this squat calculator could help in tracking your reps.

 Weekly Workout Schedule Options